Joëlle Huillier

 deputy in the 14th legislature of the French Fifth Republic for Isère's 10th constituency from 2012 to 2017 as a member of the Socialist Party.

 She was the first woman national assembly deputy from the north of Isère.

 She is a City Councilor for Villefontaine, and was Deputy Mayor from March 19, 2001, to March 16, 2008.

+She was made a Chevalier of the Legion of Honour on 31 December 2019.